kestra-io/docs/content/docs/15.how-to-guides/terraform-modules-for-triggers.md

 ```

-We will leverage `null_resource` or `terraform_data` to create reusable resources to DRY (Do not Repeat Yourself) your trigger definitions.
+We will leverage `null_resource` to create reusable resources to DRY (Do not Repeat Yourself) your trigger definitions.
+With Terraform version >= 1.4, you can directly use `terraform_data` if preferred.
+For backward compatbility we will use `null_resource`.

 ## Example of Cron schedule implementation